luebken/robot-shop/K8s/readme.md

 A step-by-step guide on how to get the Robot-Shop running in Kubernetes.

-The Robot-Shop has the following services:
+The Robot-Shop has the following Kubernetes services and deployments defined in the [descriptors](../descriptors/) directory:

 * web (nginx): [web-service.yaml](./descriptors/web-service.yaml), [web-deployment.yaml](./descriptors/web-deployment.yaml)